 - Does the event need to be LIVE STREAMED to Law Common from Moot Courtroom?

 Request Public Safety services at least two weeks before the event.
+This is done through the campus events office.

 - Will you need a Police Officer present at your event?